Tunnel, Otero, West Figure 8

 Just before the KAFB boundary make a sharp left and enjoy the flowing downhill through the trees.
 There is almost no need to pedal through this section and there are numerous rocks to jump off or avoid, banked turns and even a log to ride.
-The trail eventually drops down into Otero Canyon
+The trail eventually drops down into Otero Canyon.

 Take a left on the Otero Canyon Trail and head downhill.
 This is one of the best trails in the Albuquerque area and offers a little of everything.
 The highlights are the 2 walls that you get to jump off of and the sweet banked turns down at the bottom.
 There are also rock gardens and jumps along the way as you dip into and out of and cross back and forth through the canyon.
 You willou'll pass the Blue Ribbon Trail on your right and dip through the canyon from right to left and there will be a trail junction on the left, this is the tail end of the Tunnel Canyon Trail.

 Make a hard left and climb back up to the West Ridge Trail.
 The climb starts with a difficult hairpin with angled steps to make things more difficult.
 Steps and ledges is the name of the game on this climb.
 Some of the steps are quite large including one in the middle of the climb and one just before you reach the West Ridge.
 It is a fun exercise in riding steps and great for learning or improving.

 Now turn left and make the initial climb on the West Ridge Trail again, for some reason I typically do better the second time up.
 At the top of the climb you willou'll make a very sharp turn to the right onto the Birdhouse Ridge Trail.
 This trail was cut in 2011 by FOO and the FS and is a great addition.
 It is mostly flat and downhill all the way back to the car from here.

 You willou'll quickly come to a small burnt out area that offers a great view of the back side of the Sandia Mountains.
 From here things start to drop, lots of twists and turns and a few sections with rock ledges but nothing too technical.
 Eventually you really start to go down on an open hillside and have a couple of hairpins then a straight section with some more rocky bits followed by 2 more hairpins.
 Then the trail enters the trees again for the last twisting bit before you pop out onto the Tunnel Canyon Trail less than 100 yards from your car.